What is the Full form of ISO?

 History of ISO

-- ISO started as the ISA (International Association of National Standardizing Associations) in the 1920s.
+- ISO started as the ISA (International Federation of the National Standardizing Associations) in the 1920s.
 It was discontinued during the 2nd World War in 1942.

 - But, after the battle, the newly created UNSCC (United Nations Standards Coordinating Committee) presented ISA with a plan to set up a new universal body of standards.